 By this time, the puppies would have mastered walking, and only depend on their mother for milk.
 They begin to explore their surroundings.
 Puppies learn to identify their own species, and can bond better with humans.

 Socializing plays an important part during this stage.
 They communicate and play/fight with their siblings, humans, toys, and other animals.
-By this time, they would have developed all their teeth.
-So, they can also consume semi-soft food, in addition to their mother’s milk.
+By this time, they can also consume semi-soft food, in addition to their mother’s milk.

 At this age, puppies are fearless in exploring their environment.
-As such, the humans around them need to keep everything out of their reach.
+As such, as the human around them, you’ll need to keep everything out of their reach.
 They also exercise their jaws, and chew on any and everything within their reach.

 Fifth to Eighth Week

-In the preteen months of a puppy’s life, it begin to show dominant behavior.
-On interaction with other dogs, they begin to sniff their noses and tails, and learn doggie etiquette.
-Dominant males try to put the other puppies down, and chew on their ears and snout.
+In the preteen months of a puppy’s life, thier personalities really begin to come out.
+On interaction with other dogs, they begin to sniff their noses and tails, and learn doggie body language and etiquette.
+In play, they try to chew on each others ears and snouts.

 Seventh to Twelfth Week

 This is the perfect time for crate training, housebreaking, walking on a leash, getting them used to grooming, and handling.
-They are notorious at this age, with a very small attention span.
+They are getting to be lots of fun at this age, and have a very small attention span.
 So, be patient.
 Little treats would help bring back their attention.

 Their ears may start standing up at this time.
 Do not panic if their ears appear floppy and lopsided; it takes a little time for them to stand up straight.